FT9R/VL6180X/README.md

 ## Features

 - Platform-independent
+- No external library dependencies, except for standard C
+- Device ID validation
+- Hardware reset support
 - A few devices on the same and different I2C bus support with separated handles
 - Polling, Interrupt and Asynchronous modes support
-- Hardware reset support
-- Device ID validation
 - Timeouts for blocking operations
-- Range scaling (1x–3x)
-- No external library dependencies, except for standard C
+- Ability to change range scaling (1x–2x-3x) and part to part offset

 ## Usage
 - Assign your platform-specific functions: